rdegges/rdegges-www/content/2015/saying-goodbye.md

 She would fall asleep lying in my lap.

 When Sami met my parents and my family, Scribbles did too.
 My two family dogs:
-Doby and Jenny, got along great with her.
+Doby and Jeny, got along great with her.
 They quickly became good buddies.

+![Scribbles and Doby and Jeny][]

 When Sami and I both went off to university, my family adopted Scribbles as their own, and took care of her while the two of us were away at school.
 My mom